-We additionally tested the markers to understand whether any of them correctly generated the currentbased MQM of Eq.
+We additionally tested the markers to understand whether any of them correctly generated the current-based MQM of Eq.
 (31), which we argued may contribute to surface magnetization.
 We found that only the \mathcal{M}^{lin} marker correctly reproduced the current-based MQM when applied to a finite system with a nontrivial MQM and vanishing magnetic dipole moment.
 We also observed that when the different markers failed to agree on the surface magnetizations for axion-odd systems, the bulk symmetry group permitted an MQM that could contribute to the surface magnetizations.

-Overall, our study indicates that a coarse-graining of the \mathcal{M}^{lin} marker provides a suitable framework for computing surface magnetizations.
+Overall, our study indicates that a coarse graining of the \mathcal{M}^{lin} marker provides a suitable framework for computing surface magnetizations.
 However, a formal derivation that would explain the unique success of the \mathcal{M}^{lin} marker remains elusive, and questions persist about the definition and role of the bulk quadrupole tensor.
-Thus, while our work establishes a foundation for a theory of surface orbital magnetization, it also highlights the need for further work to resolve some important remaining questions.
+Thus, while our paper establishes a foundation for a theory of surface orbital magnetization, it also highlights the need for further work to resolve some important remaining questions.

-Note added: After submission of this paper, we became aware of a subsequent preprint by Gliozzi, Lin and Hughes [36] that also considers, though from a different perspective, issues related to surface orbital magnetization, hinge currents, and bulk magnetic quadrupole moments.
+Note added.
+A preprint by Gliozzi, Lin, and Hughes [37] also considers, although from a different perspective, issues related to surface orbital magnetization, hinge currents, and bulk magnetic quadrupole moments.